Article 8 | Right to private and family life

 Most actions have been decided under the right to respect for private life, although they may involve incidental claims to respect for home, family or correspondence.
-In recent years increasing attempts have been made to spread Article 8′s remit to social and economic claims on the welfare, like access to medical treatment and drugs; it is fair to say that the courts have, in general, resisted such claims by repeatedly holding that Article 8 is simply not engaged (that is, cannot be invoked) in relation to the provision of medical resources.
+The requirement to provide “respect” for all four interests has reinforced the positive obligations on states, rather than simply requiring them to refrain from interfering with these interests.
+Thus it is that in recent years increasing attempts have been made to spread Article 8’s remit to social and economic claims on the welfare, like access to medical treatment and drugs; it is fair to say that the courts have, in general, resisted such claims by repeatedly holding that Article 8 is simply not engaged (that is, cannot be invoked) in relation to the provision of medical resources.

 Like Articles 9, 10 and 11 Article 8 (2) contains specific exceptions to the right guaranteed in the first paragraph.
 These limitations may only be justified if they are “in accordance with the law” (Artciles 9,10 & 11 require measures to be “prescribed by law”) and, in all cases, “necessary in a democratic society”.
 The following analysis of these qualifications will apply equally to Articles 9 10 and 11 to follow.